|Status:||Resolved||Start date:||19 Oct 2016|

 In perspective, however, we should change the core API to preclude any particle decoration of the semi-infinite top and bottom layers.
 By the same token, we should simplify the API: multilayer constructors should already set a top and a bottom layer (or a uniform embedding medium for the SAS case).
 Users should only add finite layers in between.

-#1 Updated by herck about 1 year ago
+#1 Updated by herck over 1 year ago

 The mean refractive index in the semi-infinite top layer is the refractive index of the top layer (volume fraction of particles is zero).
 So no issue with the top layer.
 The same argument applies for the bottom layer.